 13. Rush Ghost Town

 Rush used to be the second largest city in Arkansas.
 It thrived off profitable zinc mining, but when that industry dried up so did the town, and Rush was declared officially abandoned in 1972.
-Because the town’s buildings and mines were left within the bounds of a national park, the Parks Service elected to preserve them as a historical resource.
+Because the town’s buildings and mines were left within the bounds of a national park, the Park Service elected to preserve them as a historical resource.
 Some of the structures date back as far as the 1880s, and little has been changed.

 14. Hall of Mosses